L I N K E - N e w s l e t t e r , 2 0 0 2

 Yeah.
 Yeah!

-This offer covers in-stock merchandise, as well as custom orders placed within the month of January.
+This offer covers in-stock merchandise and custom orders placed within the month of January.
 This doesn't mean I cheap out on the shipping, either.
 Your shipment is still fully insured, tracked, and will arrive in 3 - 4 days.
 When I ship your item, I e-mail you with a tracking number so you can watch your shipment arrive.

 ALTERNATE SHIPPING